Kaiparowits Formation: Habitat

-The Kaiparowits Formation is a muddy bed that was deposited between about 77.3 to 74.9 million years ago, in the area where the Grand Staircase–Escalante National Monument of Utah is today.
+The Kaiparowits Formation is a muddy bed that was deposited between about 77.3 to 72.8 million years ago, in the area where the Grand Staircase–Escalante National Monument of Utah is today.
 It is extremely fossil rich, with thousands of plants and animal fossils being preserved in amongst its sandstone and mudstone deposits.
 Based on plants remains including multiple vines, leaves, and branches, It was assumed by paleontologists Scott Sampson and his colleagues that Utah in the Campanian was a dense jungle bordering the Western Interior Seaway.
 The jungle theory would also support why almost all the animals in the Kaiparowits Formation were new species, and why the deposits were so plentiful.
 Without the need for herbivores to migrate to find food, and theropods to migrate after herbivores, a whole ecosystem could evolve secluded from interbreeding.
 The theory also supported why the dinosaurs adorned such features like the 15 horns of Kosmoceratops, they were for sexual selection.

 Paleofauna

-Animals present include chondrichthyans (sharks and rays), gars, bowfin, sturgeons, frogs, salamanders, turtles, lizards, crocodilians (including Deinosuchus), coelurosaurian theropods such as dromaeosaurids, troodontids, and Ornithomimus velox, armored dinosaurs, the duckbill Parasaurolophus cyrtocristatus, and a variety of early mammals including multituberculates, marsupials, and insectivorans.
+Animals present include chondrichthyans (sharks and rays), gars, bowfin, sturgeons, frogs, salamanders, turtles, lizards (including the monstersaurian Bolg amondol), crocodilians (including Deinosuchus), pterosaurs, coelurosaurian theropods such as dromaeosaurids, troodontids, and Ornithomimus velox, armored dinosaurs, the duckbill Parasaurolophus cyrtocristatus, and a variety of early mammals including multituberculates, marsupials, and insectivorans.
 Recent finds include large specimens of the duckbill Gryposaurus, including the species G. monumentensis, and the first described remains of the oviraptorosaurian Hagryphus giganteus.

 Trace fossils are also known from the Kaiparowits, including an excellently preserved hadrosaur skin impression known from a recent analysis by Herrero and Farke.